Sembach Kaserne: 66th Tactical Reconnaissance Wing

 The American flag first flew at Sembach Air Base on 8 July 1953.
 On that day, at 1045 hours, the first of 18 RB-26 Invader aircraft belonging to the 66th Tactical Reconnaissance Wing (TRW) landed on the new flightline, arriving from Shaw Air Force Base, South Carolina.
 With the arrival of the 66th TRW, the installation was renamed Sembach Air Base.
 Major General B. C. Struther, commander of Twelfth Air Force, welcomed the Wing.
 The Wing Commander landed at 1509 hours in a T-33 Shooting Star, bringing the remainder of the wing's aircraft with him: 32 RF-80 Shooting Stars and 4 additional T-33s.

 The 66th TRW had three operational squadrons: the 30 Tactical Reconnaissance Squadron, 302 TRS and 303 TRS.
 The 30th TRS flew the RB-26, while the 302d and 303d flew the RF-80A.

 The third and final phase of construction at Sembach Air Base was conducted in the summer of 1954 when the housing area was built.

 On 30 November 1954, the 30th TRS received the first Martin RB-57A Canberra, to replace its World War II vintage RB-26 Invaders.
 In August 1955, the 302d and 303d TRS started to receive the Republic RF-84F Thunderflash.

-On 1 January 1957 a fourth squadron, 19 TRS was transferred from the 47th Bombardment Wing (Strategic Air Command) at RAF Sculthorpe to the 66th TRW.
-The 47th TRS flew the RB-45C Tornado, however the squadron remained at Sculthrope and did not physically transfer its assets to Sembach.
+On 1 January 1957, a fourth squadron, 19 TRS, was transferred from the 47th Bombardment Wing (Strategic Air Command) at RAF Sculthorpe to the 66th TRW.
+The 47th TRS flew the RB-45C Tornado, however, the squadron remained at Sculthrope and did not physically transfer its assets to Sembach.
 At Sculthorpe, the 19th TRS transitioned to the Douglas RB-66 Destroyer.

 In February 1957, the RB-57s of the 30th TFS at Sembach were also being replaced by the RB-66.
-The heavier RB-66s however, did not land well on Sembach's runway, and the 30th TRS was deployed to Landstuhl AB (now Ramstein AB) for their operations.
+The heavier RB-66s did not land well on Sembach's runway, however, so the 30th TRS was deployed to Landstuhl AB (now Ramstein AB) for their operations.